probmods/probmods2/chapters/mixture-models.md

 }))
 ~~~~

-We've just constructed an infinite analog of the Dirichlet-Discrete pattern, it is called a *Dirichlet Process* or DP (more technically this is a GEM: a DP over integers).
+We've just constructed an infinite analog of the Dirichlet-Discrete pattern, it is called a *Dirichlet Process* (DP, more technically this is a GEM: a DP over integers).

-(Notice that we have derived the DP by generalizing the Discrete distribution, but we've arrived at something that also looks like a Geometric distribution with heterogenous stopping probabilities.)
+We have derived the DP by generalizing the Discrete distribution, but we've arrived at something that also looks like a Geometric distribution with heterogeneous stopping probabilities, which is an alternative derivation.

 We can use the DP to construct an *infinite mixture model*: